MicrosoftDocs/sdk-api/sdk-api-src/content/mmreg/ns-mmreg-twaveformatex.md

 ## -description

-The <b>WAVEFORMATEX</b> structure defines the format of waveform-audio data.
-Only format information common to all waveform-audio data formats is included in this structure.
-For formats that require additional information, this structure is included as the first member in another structure, along with the additional information.
+The WAVEFORMATEX structure specifies the data format of a wave audio stream.

 ## -struct-fields